Landlord Compensation Fund

 In response to the COVID-19 pandemic, Oregon Legislature enacted an eviction moratorium through June 30, 2021, and established the Landlord Compensation Fund (House Bill 4401).
 The Legislature allocated $200 million in rent assistance to support tenants and landlords, which includes $150 million for the Landlord Compensation Fund.

 Through this program, landlords of residential properties will be paid 80% of the tenant rent arrears and will forgive the remaining 20%.
 The second round of funding applications opened on April 29, 2021.
-Approximately $70 million of the $150 million in the fund was made available for the first round of funding applications, which began in February 2021 and ended on March 5, 2021.
-In this first round, rent arrears from April 2020 through May 2021 is eligible for compensation.
+Approximately $70 million of the $150 million in the fund is available in this round, and unpaid rent from April 2020 through May 2021 is eligible for compensation.
 The application deadline for the second round is 5:00 p.m. on Monday, May 17, 2021.

 To participate in the program, landlords must provide tenants with written notice about the application and obtain a signed Declaration of Financial Hardship from all tenants to be included in the fund reimbursement.
 All applications must be submitted through the Landlord Compensation Fund application portal.